em2532/darcli/_posts/posts/programming/2016-09-20-java_intro.md

 }
 ```

+## Understanding the JVM

+### How is memory allocated

+The new keyword allocates memory on the Java heap.
+The heap is the main pool of memory accessible to the whole of the application.
+If there is not enough memory available to allocate for that object, the JVM tries to reclaim memory from the heap using the garbage collector.

+#### Generations

+As objects survive more garbage collections, they are promoted to different generations.
+Older generations are not garbage collected as often.

+### Difference  between stack and heap

+Memory is split into two major parts, the stack and the heap.

+The stack is the place where any primitive values, references to objects, and methods are stored.
+The lifetime of variables on the stack is determined by the scope of the code.

+When you call a method, those declared variables are placed on top of the stack.

+### How can you define the size of the heap for the JVM

+When starting the jvm you can specify the maximum heap with the command-line flag -Xmx and a size.

+### Java Memory Leaks

+A common misconception in Java is that because of the garbage collection, memory leaks are not possible, however excessive memory usage can occur if you are not careful.

+### WeakReference

+Is a generic container class, and when the contained instance has no strong references it is elgiible for garbage collection.

+### What is a native method?

+Regular Java class definitions are compiled to bytecode, held in class files.

+Native methods are when you need to run some platform-specific code, such as making an operating system call.

+### Shutdown hooks

+When JVM terminates, it is possible to have some code run before it exits, similar to finalize method running before an object is collected.

+Shutdown hooks are references to Thread objects, you can add a new reference by calling the addShutDownHook method on the current Runtime instance.

 ## Sources
 Below are a list of sources that have been used.
 [StackOverflow:purpose of final, finally, finalize](http://stackoverflow.com/questions/7814688/in-java-what-purpose-do-the-keywords-final-finally-and-finalize-fulfil) ,